 Intermittent sleeplessness, treated with medication

 No details of this symptom are known.
-He has taken Ambien CR "as necessary for sleep when traveling" (4).
-He has also taken melatonin in the past (8).
+He has taken Ambien CR "as necessary for sleep when traveling" (4)

 Assessment of risk for cognitive impairment

 In May 2008, Senator McCain's internist stated that there was no evidence of short-term memory loss in the Senator, either in his history or his examination.
 The internist did not say if he had performed tests of Mr. McCain's "mental status" (15)

 Short term memory and "mental status" are two different things.
 (Mental status includes factors such as mood, hallucinations, and so on.)
 I get the sense that a reporter asked the internist if he had performed formal testing of Senator McCain's short term memory, and the response somehow came out talking about mental status.
 Or, it is possible someone asked about the "mini-mental-status" examination, which is used to identify persons with dementia.

 Senator McCain has made allusions to self-indulgence as a youth, including alcohol.
 Quantitative reports of his consumption have not appeared.
 His father has been characterized as an "alcoholic."